digiltd/oh-rtd-test/Sonos-Binding.md

     sonos:<sonos id>.udn=[UDN]

-where `<direction>` is one of the following values:
-- < - for inbound communication
-- > - for outbound communication
-- `*` - for either inbound or outbound communication, e.g bi-directional

 and where `<sonos command>` is the command to be sent to the Sonos Player when `<command>` is received.
 Some `<sonos commands>` take input variables, which are taken from the current Item variable.
 In case status variables are used then any value received from the Sonos Player for the defined `<sonos variable>` is used to update the Item

-All communication is checked against the `<direction>` field, e.g. an Item binding that has ">" will not be able to receive data from the Sonos Player

 ## Sonos Commands